EMC Seminars – In House

 Here are outlines for the our two most popular classes.
 All can be lightly tailored.

-Design for EMC (2 Days) with optional EMC Troubleshooting (1 day)
+Design for EMC + EMC Troubleshooting (3 days)

 Equip the high performance designer with the tools, tips, and techniques needed to meet EMI requirements, and to bulletproof the design against common EMI threats.
 This is not a course on testing or regulations.
 This course addresses the interference problems faced by designers of high speed digital and low level analog circuits.